FuriCui/Cse15l-lab_report_1/lab-report-4.md

 Second: Type: `git branch -m main` to create my main branch.
 Then press `<enter>`, Type: `git add ListExamples.java` to add the changed file to github.
 Then pressing `<enter>`, Type: `git commit -m "new ListExamples"` to commit the changes to the repository I have right now.
 ![image](8.3.png)

-Thir: Type: `git push` to push everything into my repository.
+Third: Type: `git push` to push everything into my repository.

 ![image](8.4.png)

 Fourth: As we can see now, it is pushed to the my own repository